benders5e/benders5e/earthbender.md

 #### Earthen Weapon
 *Cost: 1 chi*
-...
+You mold earth into a melee weapon of your choice, adopting its statistics.
+You have proficiency with any weapon you form.
+You can use your Attack Action to make one attack.
+At fifth level, this increases to two attacks.

 #### Rock Armor
 *Cost: 1 chi*
 You pull rocks around you to form armor.
-Your AC becomes 16, but you have disadvantage on Dexterity checks due to your limited range of motion.
+Your AC increases by 2, but you have disadvantage on Dexterity checks due to your limited range of motion.

 You continue to gain the benefits of the rock armor as long as you maintain concentration, for a maximum of 1 minute.